We wanted to find out what is the greatest problem geospatial experts face when trying to share raster maps or drone imagery.

 The idea is that what you see in your desktop GIS is instantly replicated on your GIS Cloud account.

-Once your maps and data are on GIS Cloud, they are easily shared to the public or embedded into your website without a need for having your servers.
+Once your maps and data are on GIS Cloud, they are easily shared to the public or embedded into your website.

 All of the above also applies for the GIS Cloud Publisher for QGIS.